Critical Illness Insurance – what does it cover?

 List of conditions

-As with any type of insurance, the devil is in the detail and you should always read the terms and conditions of any policy offer before signing on the dotted line.
+As with any type of insurance, the devil is in the detail.
+Always read the terms and conditions of any policy offer before signing on the dotted line.

 What else to consider

-In any case, not all providers offer standalone cover for critical illness.
-Your monthly premiums will go up, of course, so you need to be sure you can afford to maintain the policy, especially as you get older and the chances of you developing a critical illness increases.
+Your monthly premiums will go up over time, of course, so you need to be sure you can afford to maintain the policy, especially as you get older and the chances of you developing a critical illness increase.

 Finally, before deciding on which provider to use, check out the claims data insurers are obliged to publish.
 This will tell you about their premiums but also reveal the percentage of claims they turn down and why.